 The Dr. Henry A. Gremillion Memorial Fund was created in honor of Gremillion who passed away in May 2020.
 The fund is intended to support college programing and lectures that focus on pain management, particularly orofacial pain, an area of treatment for which Gremillion was known as a worldwide expert.

 Another new fund, the Dr. Cecil White Jr. Scholars Fund, supports scholarships for dental students who have demonstrated commitment to breaking down recognized barriers for those who are underrepresented in the dental profession and in our college.
-White is a UFCD alumni who also serves as a courtesy faculty member in periodontology.
+White is a UFCD alumni who also serves as a clinical assistant professor in periodontology.

 Miller also shared plans for the 2021 Dental Fall Weekend, November 12 and 13, which features DMD class reunions, a continuing dental education program, a pre-game tailgate party and, of course, the UF Gators vs. Samford University Bulldogs football game.